Ride Sharing and Your Security

 Classifying their drivers as independent contractors is much easier to understand when you consider some of the other legal tactics used by Uber in structuring their company.
 For example, they consider themselves not to be a transportation company, but a tech company.

-“By Uber claiming they’re drivers are not employees, they’ve succeeded, at least in some U.S. jurisdictions, in keeping any legal actions against their drivers at arm’s length,” notes Fort Myers personal injury and negligent security attorney Sheba Abraham, of Goldberg Noone, LLC.
+“By Uber claiming they’re drivers are not employees, they’ve succeeded, at least in some U.S. jurisdictions, in keeping any legal actions against their drivers at arm’s length,” notes Fort Myers personal injury and negligent security attorney Sheba Abraham, of Goldberg Noone Abraham.
 “The structure of their company and how they hire their drivers, means a victim of a physical attack cannot sue the company along with the driver”.

 There are people who say that since the majority of female sexual assault victims allegedly attacked by an Uber driver were inebriated or passed out drunk, they have less legal recourse than that of someone who was not under the influence.
 “Passing out from drinking too much alcohol is not a free pass for rapists or sexual offenders”, says Abraham.
 “You still have legal rights, and should have a reasonable expectation of being safe when you hail an Uber ride”.